Political Will in the Concrete Forest

 Construction raged on even in the early morning hours of Saturday.
 As the construction workers labored, the homeless slept.
 The forest was still, despite the jack hammer vibration penetrating the silence.

-I looked upward at the pervasive high-rises that the city touts have surpassed 60% occupancy, although that is not obvious from appearance.
+I looked upward, I see the pervasive high-rises that the city touts have surpassed 60% occupancy–although that is not obvious from appearance.
 Too bad that Miami can’t house some of its homeless in these buildings.
 It would be good public relations for the city, not like the messy shantytown farther up the road.

 But that would never happen in the concrete forest.
 Here, corruption and bad political decisions spread like the invasive melaleuca trees that swallow the Everglades to the west.

 Gore’s presentation was articulate, engaging and funny.
 He discussed the more than thirty summits he’s convened around the world, bringing together the eminent voices of climate change science.
 The good news, Gore told us, is that we have everything we need right now to solve the climate crisis.
 In his book he outlines some of the solutions from renewable energy to CCS to soil initiatives.

 We have everything we need, except perhaps ‘political will’.
 Gore closed his presentation with his classic line, “ but political will is a renewable resource”.

 As I held that thought in my head, I wanted to ask him about this line he’s been using since before the film, An Inconvenient Truth, “political will is a renewable resource”.
 We all lived that.
 Last November we had a historic election.
 We voted in unprecedented numbers for change.